 Telefon +49 (0) 95 61/ 66 308

 The garden documentary in the south circle building provides information about the origin and development of the palace garden of Schwetzingen.
+Further information (only in German)

 Market Gardeners' and Wine-Growers Museum - the working life of the market gardeners and wine-growers is revealed at the Market Gardeners' and Wine-Growers Museum.
 Set in a typical 18th century market gardeners' house, the museum comprises the furnished rooms of the market gardeners, and the flags and staffs of the market gardeners' and wine-growers' guild, which document their religious lives.
 In the market garden, liquorice is cultivated in keeping with old traditions.
 Liquorice was an important commodity well into the 18th century.